jhcook/packer/README.md

 time of build.

 Internet access is required to build this box as the installation installs the latest versions of the packages.
+If the metadata is not available, the installation will fail.

+## FreeBSD 10
+The FreeBSD Vagrant box is a minimal FreeBSD installation with Virtualbox Guest Additions 5.0.x or the latest version of Virtualbox avaiable at the time of build

-If the metadata is not availabe, the installation will fail.
+Internet access is required to build this box as the installation installs the latest versions of the packages.
+If the metadata is not available, the installation will fail.